scsm-ua/kirtan-guide-en/songs/jaya-jaya-gurudever-arati-ujjvala.md

     gaura-kṛṣṇe jāni tava abhinna svarūpa saṁsāra tarite ebe śuddha-bhakta-rūpa

 We consider your real identity to be non-different from Krishna and Gaurāṅga.
-But now, to deliver this ma- terial world, you have assumed the form of a pure devotee.
+But now, to deliver this material world, you have assumed the form of a pure devotee.

 #### 5

     rūpānuga-dhārā tumi kara ālokita prabhākara sama prabhā bhuvana-vidita

 You are brightening the line of the followers of Śrīla Rūpa Goswāmī.
-Your effulgence, which is compa- rable to that of the sun, is known throughout the whole world.
+Your effulgence, which is comparable to that of the sun, is known throughout the whole world.

 #### 6